alaanvv/Cube-Rain/README.md

 ## How to use

 - Download or copy `cubeRain.js` to your working project.
-- Instanciate it and use `init` method to start.
+- Instantiate it and use `init` method to start.
 ``` js
   import CubeRain from './cubeRain.js'